bootdotdev/blog/content/education/maybe-you-do-need-kubernetes.md

 So, the idea is that you should choose a fast-to-ship technology so that you can move faster and hire more cheaply.

+*...I can ship a Go app to k8s faster than I can get eslint, tsc, and vsc-de to cooperate... but I digress...*

 Then you stick with that strategy until you scale up to the "Line of Primeagen":

 ![line of primeagen](/img/800/pointofprime.jpeg.webp)